Errementari – Movie Plot

 The Spanish horror film ERREMENTARI: THE BLACKSMITH AND THE DEVIL, based on Basque folklore, follows a brutal blacksmith who captures and tortures a demon he blames for his misery, but when a trespassing orphan girl – unaware of the danger – releases the demon, they now must face the grave consequences.

-Paul Urkijo Alijo’s fantasy fright fest ERREMENTARI: THE BLACKSMITH AND THE DEVIL has won the Audience Award for Best Feature at the 2017 San Sebastián Horror and Fantasy Film Festival.
-The film with this gothic horror fable has been designed very well, as more than its horror elements, the film has been great with its dark humour.
+Paul Urkijo Alijo’s fantasy fright-fest “Errementari: The Blacksmith and the Devil” has won the Audience Award for Best Feature at the 2017 San Sebastián Horror and Fantasy Film Festival.
+The film with this gothic horror fable has been designed very well, as more than its horror elements, the film has been great with its dark humor.

-Well, there are many stories on “the Smith and the Devil” or at least there are many versions of the stories in the European, Russian or western folklores.
+Well, there are many stories on “the Smith and the Devil” or at least there are many versions of the stories in the European, Russian, and western folklores.
 This very gothic horror legend follows a blacksmith who outsmarts a devil who wanted his soul for the smith’s misdeeds, while the smith believes that the devil is the reason for his misery.

 The blacksmith, living in his workshop all alone after his wife committed suicide, one day trespassed by a young girl who not only releases the devil but also puts him in a situation where he must come to terms with the devil in order to save the girl’s soul.

-We see the depiction of devil or demon with some common characteristics including horn, trident and tail, but those are not to divert any attention or suggest anything over religious.
+We see the depiction of a devil or demon with some common characteristics including a horn, trident, and tail, but those are not to divert any attention or suggest anything over religious.
 Those simplistic depictions are more to do with cultural symbolism than suggesting any pretentious messaging.